 (a) Available Shares.
-Subject to such additional shares of Class C Common Stock as shall be available for issuance pursuant to Section 10 of the Plan, the maximum number of shares of Class C Common Stock which may be issued under the Plan is 110,500,000 (the "Absolute Share Limit"); provided, that, with respect to Awards granted on or after July 9, 2019, subject to such additional shares as shall be available for issuance pursuant to Section 10 of the Plan, the maximum number of shares of Class C Common Stock which may be issued under the Plan is equal to the sum of (i) 35,000,000, plus (ii) the number of shares of Class C Common Stock Awards under the Plan as of July 8, 2019, plus (iii) the number of shares of Class C Common Stock Awards under the Plan as of July 8, 2019, plus (iii) the number of shares of Class C Common Stock Awards under the Plan as of July 8, 2019, plus (iii) the number of shares of Class C Common Stock Awards under the Plan as of July 8, 2019, plus (iii) the number of shares of Class C Common Stock Awards under the Plan as of July 8, 2019, plus (iii) the number of shares of Class C Common Stock Awards under the Plan as of July 8, 2019, plus (iii) the number of shares of Class C Common Stock subject to outstanding Stock Awards under the Plan as of July 8, 2019 that thereafter terminate or lapse without the payment of consideration (the "Share Limit").
+Subject to such additional shares of Class C Common Stock as shall be available for issuance pursuant to Section 10 of the Plan, the maximum number of shares of Class C Common Stock which may be issued under the Plan is 110,500,000 (the "Absolute Share Limit"); provided, that, with respect to Awards granted on or after July 9, 2019, subject to such additional shares as shall be available for issuance pursuant to Section 10 of the Plan, the maximum number of shares of Class C Common Stock which may be issued under the Plan is equal to the sum of (i) 35,000,000, plus (ii) the number of shares of Class C Common Stock available for future Stock Awards under the Plan as of July 8, 2019, plus (iii) the number of shares of Class C Common Stock subject to outstanding Stock Awards under the Plan as of July 8, 2019 that thereafter terminate or lapse without the payment of consideration (the "Share Limit").
 The maximum number of shares for which ISOs may be granted under the Plan is 110,000,000; provided, that, with respect to Stock Awards granted on or after July 9, 2019, the maximum number of shares for which ISOs may be granted under the Plan is equal to the Share Limit.
 The shares of Class C Common Stock may consist, in whole or in part, of authorized and unissued shares, shares held in the treasury of the Company, shares purchased on the open market or by private purchase or a combination of the foregoing.
 The issuance of shares or the payment of cash upon the exercise of a Stock Award or in consideration of the cancellation or termination of a Stock Award shall reduce the total number of shares of Class C Common Stock available under the Plan.
 Shares of Class C Common Stock which are subject to Stock Awards which terminate or lapse without the payment of consideration may be granted again under the Plan, unless prohibited by Applicable Law.